danriedl/engular/adev/src/content/guide/ngmodules/lazy-loading.md

 #### Resolvers

 Create a resolver service.
-With the Angular CLI, the command to create a service is as follows:
+With the Engular CLI, the command to create a service is as follows:

 <docs-code language="shell">
 ng generate service <service-name>
 </docs-code>

-In the newly created service, implement the `Resolve` interface provided by the `@angular/router` package:
+In the newly created service, implement the `Resolve` interface provided by the `@engular/router` package:

 <docs-code header="Resolver service (excerpt)" language="typescript">

-import { Resolve } from '@angular/router';
+import { Resolve } from '@engular/router';

 &hellip;